 The combination of these three “pillars” of the model are predicted to increase family economic stability and income level, which in turn are predicted to improve overall family functioning (e.g., reduced parenting stress and mental health problems, improved parenting skills and self-efficacy).
 The intention is that families may experience declines in the risk of child maltreatment because of increased resources for basic needs and/or indirect changes in family functioning.

 The Financial Advocates found that the majority of clients who decided to participate were highly motivated to engage in this planning.
 The Financial Advocates focused mostly on high need issues, including challenges with rent, energy bills, or employment.
 Most (70%) clients receive some sort of monetary benefit during their participation in the program.
 Preliminary findings, using only administrative data, show a reduction in child maltreatment recurrence, which is measured as substantiated CPS re-reports, among various participant subgroups of treatment versus control group families.

 The direct service aspect of the Project GAIN research ended in 2016.
 The project included approximately 5,000 families who were randomized between October 2011 and September 2016 and a subset of over 700 who completed a pre and post survey.
-Findings will be begin to be released in 2018.
+Data is currently being analyzed and preliminary findings are anticipated to be released in 2019.